MinnPost/object-sync-for-salesforce/docs/initial-setup.md

 To install the plugin in WordPress, your PHP environment needs the following:

+1. At least version 5.6.
-1. SSL support (this is required to connect to Salesforce).
+2. SSL support (this is required to connect to Salesforce).
 You can do this in a local development environment without purchasing a certificate.
 If you develop on a Mac, you can use [a guide](https://getgrav.org/blog/macos-sierra-apache-ssl) like this one.
-2. If you'll be using the SOAP API, PHP needs to be compiled with SOAP web services and OpenSSL support, as per:
+3. If you'll be using the SOAP API, PHP needs to be compiled with SOAP web services and OpenSSL support, as per:
   - [http://php.net/soap](http://php.net/soap)
   - [http://php.net/openssl](http://php.net/openssl)
-2. [Composer](https://getcomposer.org).
+4. [Composer](https://getcomposer.org).
 You'll need to have the composer executable in your path, or be able to call it in another way (one recommended way of doing this is [Homebrew](http://brew.sh/)).
-3. A domain where WordPress is successfully running.
+5. A domain where WordPress is successfully running.
 For purposes of this documentation, we'll assume that you are using `https://<your site>`.
 You would use `https://www.example.com` instead, if your site was `www.example.com`.

 ### Install for developers